 Shelby Hladky is the Assistant Director of the Marquettes and the Director or the Silver Stars JV team at Marcus High School.
 She graduated from Marcus High School where she was a 2-year Lieutenant for the Marquettes.
 She was a part of the Marquettes when they traveled to New York City to perform in the Macy’s Thanksgiving Day Parade, in the Dallas Maverick half time show, at Disney World, and in the Superbowl XLV half time show with the Black Eyed Peas and Usher.

 After high school, she became a part of the World Famous Kilgore College Rangerettes.
 While there, she performed at the Cotton Bowl, and traveled to Honolulu, Hawaii to perform at the 70th Commemoration of the Attack on Pearl Harbor, as well as Washington D.C. to perform at the Black Tie and Boots Texas State Society Ball.

 She finished her education at Texas A&M University, graduating with a Bachelor of Arts in Communication.
 While attending college, she taught at the local studio, directing numerous competition teams.
 After college, Shelby taught at Highland Park Dance Company, as well as served at the long-term substitute for Shannon Phillips at Highland Park High School for the Highland Belles.

-Shelby could not be more excited to be apart of the Marcus family again.
-As she starts this new chapter of her career, she also is beginning a new chapter in life, this November she will marry her high school sweetheart, and number one drill team fan, Micah Hladky.
+Shelby is beginning her 3rd year as Assistant Director of the Marquettes and Director of the Silver Stars.
+Shelby is married to her high school sweetheart, Micah Hladky.
+They have one dog, Hank.
 Shelby’s desire is to share her passion for drill team with each of her students, carrying on the legend of the Silver Stars and giving back to the organization that started it all.